Areas of Practice

 Stan has held leadership positions and has acted in professional organizations, particularly in his field of wills, trusts, and estates.
 He is the past chair of the National Wills, Estates and Trusts Section of the Canadian Bar Association.
 He is also a past chair and current member of the Okanagan Wills and Trusts subsection of the Canadian Bar Association, BC Branch, and a past President and current member of the Kelowna Estate Planning Society.
 He is a former director of the British Columbia Law Institute.
 He is also a member of the International Society of Estate and Trust Practitioners, Vancouver Branch.

-He has been a speaker at the Victoria Wills and Trusts, the Okanagan Wills and Trusts and the Okanagan Family Law subsections of the Canadian Bar Association, BC Branch; UBC Okanagan; the Vancouver Estate Planning Society; the Vernon Estate Planning Society; and on several occasions at the Kelowna Estate Planning Society.
+He has been a speaker at the Trial Lawyers Association of British Columbia; the Society of Trusts and Estate Practitioners; the Continuing Legal Education Society of British Columbia; the Continuing Legal Education Society of Alberta; Victoria Wills and Trusts, the Okanagan Wills and Trusts and the Okanagan Family Law subsections of the Canadian Bar Association, BC Branch; the Victoria Inns of Court; UBC Okanagan; the Vancouver Estate Planning Society; the Vernon Estate Planning Society; and on several occasions at the Kelowna Estate Planning Society.

 Stan is a frequent lecturer and writer on Wills, Estates and related disputes.
-He has presented the following papers at courses for lawyers for the Continuing Legal Education Society:
+He has presented the following papers at courses for lawyers:

 - “Wills Variation Act Considerations” Basics in Wills and Estate Planning for Lawyers in 2006, CLEBC;